 Contingent consideration expected to be paid in the next twelve months is recorded in the balance sheets as 'Current portion of contingent consideration' while the remaining amount to be paid is recorded as 'Contingent consideration' within non-current liabilities.
-The net change to contingent consideration through the date the gross margin target was met is recorded as operating expenses in the statements of operations.
+The net change to contingent consideration through the date the gross margin target was achieved is recorded as operating expenses in the statements of operations.
 Subsequent changes to the contingent consideration following the achievement of the gross margin target are recorded as 'Interest expense' in the statements of operations resulting from the passage of time and fixed payment schedule.
-The net change to contingent consideration recorded as operating expenses during the years ended December 31, 2021 and 2020 was a loss of \$1.6 million and \$0.8 million, respectively.
-The amount recorded as 'Interest expense' during the year ended December 31, 2021 was \$2.2 million.